 - Our solutions are designed to instill the computational skills, the way the computers think and speak, in the students.

-- Our solutions encourages the students to be creative when analyzing, designing and when writing the code.
+- Our solutions encourage the students to be creative when analyzing, designing and when writing the code.

 - Our solutions encourage students to find the hundreds of solutions a problem can have – worst to the best possible ones.